 The bill amends the Public School Choice Act of 2015 to clarify the conditions under which a student who transfers to another public school or a nonresident district can participate in extracurricular activities.
 Specifically, it states that a student cannot be denied participation or disciplined solely based on their decision to transfer.
-This ensures that students retain their rights to engage in extracurricular activities regardless of their transfer status.
+This provision aims to protect students' rights and ensure they are not penalized for exercising their choice to move to a different school.

-However, the bill introduces a new provision that allows a public school or nonresident district to prohibit a student from participating in extracurricular activities for a period of 365 days if the student has transferred for two consecutive years.
-This change aims to address concerns about students frequently transferring schools while still maintaining a level of access to extracurricular opportunities.
+However, the bill introduces a new stipulation that allows a public school or nonresident district to prohibit a student from participating in extracurricular activities for a period of 365 days if the student has transferred for two consecutive years.
+This addition seeks to address concerns about students frequently transferring and its potential impact on school programs and team stability.

 Statutes affected: